Everyone

 - they are experiencing workplace bullying or harassment.

 The policy should say how problems will be assessed so that employees are offered appropriate support and an opportunity to improve.
-For example, providing an Employee Assistance Programme (EAP) could help address a performance issue that has been caused or affected by problems in an employee’s personal life.
+For example, providing an A service that provides free, confidential counselling and support for employees for all aspects of their lives, not just work.

 The policy should set out any rules for raising performance issues with an employee, for example, having an informal private discussion about what’s going on before deciding what to do.